marilynjia/saba-no-hone/docs/_posts/2025-10-07-The-Impetus-(*gasp!*).md

 Tragically, I'm not taking a single humanities class this semester.
 I need to keep my creative skills sharp & juicy, like a pineapple.

 I want to take a creative writing minor, but I am a painfully slow writer & need to improve on that.
-I'm also honestly kind of a really bad writer from a certain angle, and I would like to get a look at myself from that angle to find out what's going on.
+I'm also honestly kind of a really bad writer from a certain angle, and I would like to get a look at myself from said angle to find out what's going on.

 I have always thought that writing requires a certain kind of audacity, in a good way.
 Why would you write if you didn’t think you had anything to say?